Senior Product Designer

 The Ideal Match

-• 5+ years of experience as a product designer, with a portfolio demonstrating work on web and mobile platforms
+• 5+ years of product design experience with a portfolio showcasing complex web and mobile platform work

-• Strong proficiency in Figma and other design tools
+• Strong proficiency in Figma (components, auto-layout, variants, prototyping) and experience maintaining/evolving design systems

 Bonus Points

-• Experience mentoring and leading designers in a fast-paced startup environment.
+• Experience mentoring and leading designers in a fast-paced startup environmen

 Why Join Us

-• Everything you need to build the perfect dev station from hardware to software
+• Everything you need to build the perfect work station from hardware to software

 • Learn & grow through book clubs, seminars, and peer learning sessions